tahoe-lafs/tahoe-lafs/docs/proposed/magic-folder/remote-to-local-sync.rst

 changes to a Tahoe-LAFS directory.
 Therefore, we must periodically poll for changes.

-An important constraint on the solution is Tahoe-LAFS' "`write coordination directive`_", which prohibits concurrent writes by different storage clients to the same mutable object:
+An important constraint on the solution is Tahoe-LAFS' ":doc:`write coordination directive<../../write_coordination>`", which prohibits concurrent writes by different storage clients to the same mutable object:

     Tahoe does not provide locking of mutable files and directories.
 If there is more than one simultaneous attempt to change a mutable file